Tuku Iho returns to China as part of China | New Zealand Year of Tourism, 2019

 Latin American Roadshow

-Starting on 11 May in Buenos Aires, the Roadshow will travel through Argentina, Cuba, Mexico, Brazil, Chile, Paraguay and Colombia where it will conclude in September.
+Starting on 11 May in Buenos Aires, the Roadshow travelled through Argentina, Cuba, Mexico, Brazil, Chile, Paraguay and Colombia and concluded in September.

-The Latin American Roadshow is a collaboration between the Ministry of Foreign Affairs and Trade, the Ministry of Culture and Heritage and the New Zealand Film Comission and has been funded by the Ministry's Cultural Diplomacy International Programme.
+The Latin American Roadshow was a collaboration between the Ministry of Foreign Affairs and Trade, the Ministry of Culture and Heritage and the New Zealand Film Commission and has been funded by the Ministry's Cultural Diplomacy International Programme.

 Indian Ink, an award-winning theatre company led by Indian-origin actor Jacob Rajan toured Kolkata, Bengaluru and New Delhi from November 8-20.
 They performed "Krishnan’s Dairy", a bittersweet love story based on an immigrant Indian shopkeeper who endeavours to establish a new life in New Zealand and prove his love for his homesick wife.
 This was the first time that the play was staged in India.